manticoresoftware/manticoresearch-php/docs/indexclass.md

 Replace an existing document in the index.
 Expects:
-- array of values
+- an array of values
-- document id
+- a document ID

 Example: